To use injectable weight loss medication like Mounjaro or Wegovy safely and achieve the best results, it’s

 Constipation

-Constipation is a common side effect associated with using injectable weight loss medication that occurs in more than 1 in 10 individuals.
+Constipation is a common side effect associated with using injectable weight loss medication that occurs in

 Tips to manage constipation: